 Best Case - Worst Case

-Annex III Module A, item 2.
-Technical file
+Annex III Module A, Item 2.
+Technical documentation

 They must contain a suitable risk analysis and assessment

-A risk analysis must include possible risks of the complete "life cycle" of a device, from the time of placing on the market to disposal
+A risk analysis must include possible risks of the complete "life cycle" of a device, from the time of placing on the market until disposal.

 With a risk analysis you take no risk!

-If no suitable RA is available, CE-marked household appliances are no longer compliant with the Directive, although compliance with the directive is suggested to the outside by the CE mark, but does not correspond to the facts.
+If no suitable RA is available, CE-marked household appliances are no longer compliant with the Directive.
+That means compliance with the directive is suggested externally by the CE mark but it does not reflect the facts.

 Especially with market inspections by the supervisory authorities or in case of damage, an RA is of essential importance